aws/amazon-documentdb-jdbc-driver/src/markdown/setup/microstrategy-developer-driver-setup.md

 6. Users should now be able to connect successfully via JDBC from both the **Warehouse Catalog** and **Data Import**.

-#### Connecting to Amazon DocumentDB Using Microstrategy Developer Warehouse Catalog
+#### Connecting to Amazon DocumentDB Using MicroStrategy Developer Warehouse Catalog
 1. In the main menu navigate to and select **Schema > Create New Project**.
 2. Choose a **Project Name** and **Directory**.
 3. Click **Select tables from the Warehouse Catalog**.